USEPA/EPA_OMEGA_Model/doc/source/3_running_and_understanding_the_demo.rst

 Final GUI Data:

 * The model ending information is detailed in the event monitor.
 This includes the time and the Output Batch Directory used.
-* The model status and final model run time are displayed below the 'Run Model' button.
+* The model status and final model run time are displayed adjacent to the 'Run Model' button.

 Interpreting the Demo Example Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^